softlayer/softlayer-python/README.md

 * [Python 2.7.5](http://www.python.org/download) (see note)
 * [Node.js 0.10.20](http://nodejs.org/download)

-> Note: Python powers the standard code highlighter, Pygments.
+> Note: Python powers Pygments, which we use for code highlighting.
 Currently, Pygments 1.6 is not compatible with Python 3. **You must have Python 2 installed** until Pygments 2.0 is released (date pending).

 #### Windows Users